lostinkyoto/akilsbuildsite/src/pages/posts/blogposts/Overly ambitious goals for January.md

 # If pigs could fly...

-- Something to do with the teenage engineering site? maybe a website with all the fixings and also items that are for sale?
+- Something to do with the teenage engineering site? maybe a website with all the fixings and also items that are for sale?- especially the record cutter (https://teenage.engineering/products/po-80)
 -